sin390/AirfoilDataFileReader/README.md

 It can parse the statement header, the points in the upper and lower wing.

-There are two kinds of format in airfoil '.dat' file considered, those are:
+Two kinds of format in airfoil '.dat' file are considered, those are:

 + i. `seperate` type, it looks like: